 1 teaspoon pure vanilla extract

 1 to 2 tablespoons water

 Preheat oven to 350 degrees.
 Prepare a 5- x 7-inch baking pan with parchment paper.
 (I use a glass Pyrex baking dish.)

-Into the bowl of a large food processor or blender, place 20 pitted dates, plus 1 cup water.
+Into the bowl of a large food processor, like a Cuisinart, place 20 pitted dates, plus 1 cup water.
 Process until pureed.
 Add the other brownie ingredients, and mix until just combined.